-Interest rates are on the rise, and the mortgage stress test is shrinking the amount of mortgage you can afford.
+As interest rates have steadily marched higher over the past year and a half, so too has the mortgage stress test – and it is shrinking the amount of mortgage borrowers can qualify for.
 What does a rising stress test mean for you and your homeownership dreams?
 Let’s take a look at the mortgage stress test and how it affects mortgage affordability.

 What is the mortgage stress test and how is it used?